University of FloridaSolutions for Your Life

 Company documents and policies are not effective unless practices are enforced.
 Therefore, after creating the mission statement, meetings and workshops should be held on a regular basis to discuss the company's progress in applying the shared values.
 For example, interactive workshops could quickly gather associate feedback to promote participation and a sense of teamwork within the company.

 Creating a positive workplace is critical to a company's success.
-It is important for managers to define a purpose, set clear goals, and use appropriate positive reinforcement to motivate associates (White, 2002).
-One way to do this is by creating and enforcing a mission statement that is beneficial to both associates and customers (HRZone, 2000).
-By defining what is acceptable behavior and vigorously facilitating a harmonious environment, management can create positive workplaces that benefit everyone (Valentine, 2001).
+It is important for managers to define a purpose, set clear goals, and use appropriate positive reinforcement to motivate associates (White 2002).
+One way to do this is by creating and enforcing a mission statement that is beneficial to both associates and customers (Lavoie, 2017).
+By defining acceptable behavior and vigorously facilitating a harmonious environment, management creates a positive workplace environment that can benefit everyone (Creighton, 2018).

 References